uniswapfoundation/v4-by-example/src/pages/hooks/msg-sender/index.md

 ---
-title: Access `msg.sender`
+title: Access msg.sender within a Hook
 version: 0.8.20
 description: Access msg.sender within a hook
 keywords: [hook, hooks, msg.sender, msgsender, sender]
 ---

-Please note accessing `msg.sender` inside a hook has multiple solutions -- each solution includes different tradeoffs
+Please note there are multiple solutions -- each includes different tradeoffs

-## `bytes memory hookData` - provide the caller as arbitrary data to the periphery router
+### Using `hookData`

-Callers of periphery contracts (`PoolSwapTest`) should provide the user's address in the `bytes memory hookData` argument
+Callers (EOAs / contracts / multisigs) of periphery contracts (`PoolSwapTest`) can provide the user's address as the `hookData` argument

-* Tradeoff: Routing and/or user interfaces will need to be aware of this
+* Tradeoff: Routing, quoters, and user interfaces will need to be aware of this non-standard parameter

-## Get Current Lock Caller - save the initial lock caller by using the `PoolManager` to invoke a periphery router
+### Get Lock Caller

-Callers of `poolManager.lock` will specify their periphery router (`PoolSwapTest`).
-The calleris saved to the `Lockers` data structure and accessed with `Lockers.getCurrentLockCaller()`
+Callers can use the `PoolManager` to invoke a periphery router.
+The lock caller is saved in transient storage and can be accessed within a hook

-* Tradeoff: the transaction entrypoint is `poolManager.lock` and not `PoolSwapTest.swap` (nonconventional UX)
+* Tradeoff: the transaction entrypoint is `poolManager.lock` and not `PoolSwapTest.swap`, leading to unconventional UX

 ---